Fighting for people with disabilities

 A long-standing commitment to women's cycling through the organisation of the following races:

-• since 2022: launch of the Tour de France Femmes avec Zwift
+- since 2022: Tour de France Femmes avec Zwift

 At the event: